Positroids, knots, and $q,t$-Catalan numbers: Main results

-For a general link $\betah$, the question of whether $\PK(\betah;q,t)$ is $q,t$-symmetric has been a major open problem\footnote{At the final stages of the preparation of this manuscript, we learnt that the $q,t$-symmetry of $\PK(\betah;q,t)$ for the case when $\betah$ is a knot has been established in a very recent preprint~\cite{ObRoz}.} going back to~\cite{DGR}.
+For a general link $\betah$, the question of whether $\PK(\betah;q,t)$ is $q,t$-symmetric has been a major open problem\footnote{At the final stages of the preparation of this manuscript, we learnt that the $q,t$-symmetry of $\PK(\betah;q,t)$ for the case when $\betah$ is a knot has been established in a very recent preprint~\cite{ObRoz}.
+(Note added in 2023: see also \cite{GHM}.)} going back to~\cite{DGR}.
 For Richardson links, we show that it also amounts to applying Koszul duality.

 \begin{corollary} For any $v\leq w\in S_n$, we have

 Consequently, by~\eqref{eq:PKRtop=PKRC}, if $\bhvw$ is a knot then

 \end{corollary}